-Installation, wiring and troubleshooting information for the SystemVuTM Controller: "48/50FE 04-30, 48/50GE 04-28 Single Package Rooftop Units with SystemVuTM Controls Version 1.X and Puron AdvanceTM (R-454B) Refrigerant, Controls, Start-Up, Operation and Troubleshooting."
-Have a copy of the most recently released version of this manual available at unit start-up.
+Installation, wiring and troubleshooting information for the SystemVuTM Controller: "48/50FE 04-30, 48/50GE 04-28 Single Package Rooftop Units with SystemVu Controls Version X.X Controls, Start-up, Operation and Troubleshooting."
+Have a copy of this manual available at unit start-up.